mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 ### Predefined member functions of arrays

 Each value of type `array` has predefined member functions.
 These functions do not modify the array but they produce a new value, possibly another array.
-Here is an example.
 This is illustrated by the following example:

     a = [1, 2];
     b = a.addAll([3, 4]);
     # prints [1, 2]
-    print a
+    print a;
     # prints [1, 2, 3, 4]
-    print b
+    print b;

 The following table lists all the member functions predefined for arrays: